Market Analysts see SoFi Technologies Inc [SOFI] falling to $6.50. Time to buy?

 How has SOFI stock performed recently?

-SoFi Technologies Inc [SOFI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.83.
-With this latest performance, SOFI shares gained by 12.82% in over the last four-week period, additionally plugging by 3.08% over the last 6 months – not to mention a rise of 15.31% in the past year of trading.
+SoFi Technologies Inc [SOFI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.22.
+With this latest performance, SOFI shares gained by 8.07% in over the last four-week period, additionally sinking by -3.08% over the last 6 months – not to mention a rise of 24.92% in the past year of trading.

 Earnings analysis for SoFi Technologies Inc [SOFI]